Show All Answers

 Interest is charged on any unpaid tax if you don’t pay the tax by the due date.
 The interest period begins the day after the tax is due on all unpaid tax from the due date until the tax is paid.

-No, a self-employed individual that also has employees is not subject to the employer payroll tax, only the self-employment tax.
+No, a self-employed individual who also has employees is not subject to the employer payroll tax, only the self-employment tax.
 However, as an employer you may be required to withhold and remit the employee payroll tax on behalf of your employees.

 Yes, the Lane Transit Tax and Community Safety Payroll Tax are separate taxes and not connected.
 Therefore, if you are subject to both taxes, you must pay both taxes.